 In the Overview section, you can update incident fields and customer impact as the investigation continues.

 To update the severity level and root cause:

-Select Monitor in the Detection dropdown, because you were first alerted by a monitor on the issue.
+- Under What happened, select Monitor in the Detection Method dropdown (Unknown is selected), because you were first alerted by a monitor on the issue.

 The Timeline shows additions and changes to incident fields and information in chronological order.

-Find the Customer impact updated event and mark as Important by clicking the flag icon.
+- Find the Impact added event and mark as Important by clicking the flag icon.

-Click Open Slack Channel to go back to the incident’s Slack channel.
+- Click Slack Channel to go back to the incident’s Slack channel.